The Credit Union Difference

 Financial Education for Members.
 Credit unions assist members to become better- educated consumers of financial services.
 Additionally, CUNA is partnering with the National Endowment for Financial Education, a not-for-profit foundation, to expand financial education among high school students.

-- All students, faculty and staff of Manor College in Jenkintown, PA
+- Student and Employees (Faculty and Staff) of Manor College in Jenkintown, PA.

-- All members and employees of Church of Evangelical Christians “Word of Life” in Feasterville, PA
+- Member and Employees of the Church of Evangelical Christians “Word of Life” Feasterville – Trevose, PA.

-- All members of the Evangelical Pentecostal Church, Inc. in Huntingdon Valley, PA
+- A member of the Evangelical Pentecostal Church, Inc. in Huntingdon Valley, PA.

 Become a Member